elastic/cloud-on-k8s/config/recipes/beats/README.md

 #### Heartbeat monitoring Elasticsearch and Kibana health - `heartbeat_es_kb_heatlh.yaml`

 Deploys Heartbeat as a single Pod deployment that monitors the health of Elasticsearch and Kibana by TCP probing their Service endpoints.
+Note that Heartbeat expects that Elasticsearch and Kibana are deployed in the `default` namespace.

 #### Auditbeat - `auditbeat_hosts.yaml`